silverstripe/cwp/docs/en/developer.md

 ### Installing wkhtmltopdf in your development environment

 <div class="notice" markdown='1'>
-Notes:

 The CWP test and production servers you'll be deploying your site to already have `wkhtmltopdf` installed.
-These instructions are only necessary if you want to develop or use the PDF export functionality in your development environment.
+These instructions are only necessary if you want to develop or use the PDF export functionality in your local development environment.

 The instructions below assume you're on a Linux environment.
 There is a Mac OS X download, and there may be a Windows binary for `wkhtmltopdf` but they have not been tested.